kathsucurry/programming_massively_parallel_processors/chapter_3/Exercises/Q1/README.md

 ## Summary

 Question 1B kernel consistently leads to faster run time (around 1/2 of question 1A kernel runtime) based on the tests above.
+One potential improvement would be to run multiple times and compute runtime average instead of relying only on one run.